mailchimp/mc-woocommerce/README.txt

 If you are unable to sync or connect with Mailchimp, you can open a ticket on our [Github plugin page](https://github.com/mailchimp/mc-woocommerce/issues).
 Please provide the version of the plugin and PHP you're using, any fatal errors in the WooCommerce logs (WooCommerce -> Status -> Logs) you're seeing, along with relevant information to the problem you're experiencing.

 == Changelog ==
-= 2.5 =
+= 2.5.2 =
-* interface reskin
-* fix for fatal error on disabled WoooCommerce admin
+* cache gdpr fields for performance
+* force a currency code when not present
+* allow admins to see a newsletter checkbox if configured

 [Historical Changelog](https://raw.githubusercontent.com/mailchimp/mc-woocommerce/master/CHANGELOG.txt)